sig1nt/Idiot-in-Java/README.md

 Implementation of the "idiot" card game in java for CSC 102

-Max Zinkus, Nick Gonella, and Kent Ksomething
+Max Zinkus, Nick Gonella, and Kent Kawahara

 Python codebase: https://github.com/DeltaHeavy/idiot-card-game